leoandeol/conformal_railway_signal_detection/README.md

 * Pack DiffusionDet in a self-contained way
 * Add more pretrained models, and finetuned models
 * Plot best and worst images

+## Acknowledgements
+* We thank the authors of DiffusionDet for publishing [their code](https://github.com/ShoufaChen/DiffusionDet), under the CC-BY-NC 4.0 license.
+We reused most of their code without modification in order to include the DiffusionDet model in our codebase.
+* We thank ANITI and the project DEEL for the funding of our project